fbpx

 • Who would you wish to leave your home (or any other property) to?
 You might want to pass it on to your children, or split its value between your siblings, for example.

-• Is there anyone that you have the duty of care for (including any pets)?
-You may want to ask that a close family member cares for them after you have passed.
+• Is there anyone that you have a duty of care for (including any pets)?
+You may want to ask that a close family member care for them after you have passed.

 • Do you have any specific wishes for your funeral?
 Like a favourite song to be played, or a personal request, like asking everyone to wear coloured clothes.